astra-decoders/gari-nms/README.md

 # GARI-NMS decoder

-Note: This codebase is to reproduce the results from a paper; a cleaned-up user-friendly version is in preparation.
+Note: This codebase is to reproduce the results of the paper; a cleaned-up user-friendly version is in preparation.

 Directory structure:
 - data/